amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 Please also note that this feature is only supported by the GitHub version of ENA driver and by AL2 distro.

+**Q:** Tx ring size has been reduced to 512 and I am unable to increase it to 1024.

+**A:** Starting with ``2.9.0g`` release, large LLQ is enabled by default on all EC2 6th generation instance-types.
+This is done in order to prevent cases mentioned in the above question where packets are dropped due to the packet headers exceeding 96 bytes.
+For EC2 7th generation instance-types, large LLQ could be enabled with 1024 entries.
+As in the 6th generation instance-types, the recommended behavior is still large LLQ with 512 entries.
+However, you could change the Tx ring size to 1024.

+In order to increase the Tx ring size to 1024, please consult the documentation on how to perform the below steps:

+1. Disable large LLQ (If needed, required for EC2 6th generation instance-types only).
+2. Configure the Tx ring size to the desired size.

 CPU starvation
 ==============